waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sage Lore: All Sages have shared their lore.
 - Suicune: Stationary encounter in Crystal.
 Strategy: Hypnosis -> Weaken.

-# Navigation Note
-- Path to (10, 15) from north was blocked by Sage at (5, 9).
-Must detour through column 4.
+# Event Trigger Progress (Tin Tower Suicune)
+- Condition: Defeat Wise Trio.
+(VERIFIED: COMPLETED)
-- Attempt 1 to trigger Suicune: Talking to all Sages.
-Outcome: Lore shared by 2/3.
-(IN PROGRESS - Final Sage at 5,9 speaking)
+- Condition: Talk to all 3 Sages on 1F.
+(IN PROGRESS - Final Sage speaking)
-- Attempt 2 to trigger Suicune: Re-entering map.
-Outcome: No cutscene.
-(COMPLETED)
-- Attempt 3: Accessing central area from 2F.
-(IN PROGRESS)

-# Suicune Tracker Update
-- Pokedex Confirmation: Suicune is in Ecruteak City.
-Entry explicitly states "SUICUNE'S NEST".
+- Attempt 1: Talking to all Sages.
+(In progress)
+- Attempt 2: Resetting map via exit/re-entry.
+(Failed)
-- Map Analysis: Central area of 1F (y=4 to y=10, x=6 to x=13) is walled off.
+- Observation: Central area (Suicune's Nest) is walled off.
 Entrance likely from above or hidden.
-- Plan: Head to 2F via stairs at (10, 2).

-# Pre-Battle Checklist
-- Current Ball Inventory: 23 Great Balls, 1 Ultra Ball.
-- Status Inducer: XENON (Gastly) with Hypnosis.
-- False Swipe: Not available.
-Using Night Shade (fixed damage) or Lick/Headbutt for chip damage.
-- Saving: MUST save before interacting with Suicune.

-# Hypothesis Testing Log (Tin Tower Suicune)
-1. Hypothesis: Talking to Sages triggers the encounter.
-   - Test: Talked to all 3 Sages on 1F.
-   - Result: No encounter.
-Hypothesis denied.
-2. Hypothesis: Re-entering the tower triggers the encounter.
-   - Test: Exited and re-entered map.
-   - Result: No encounter.
-Hypothesis denied.
-3. Hypothesis: Access to central area (Suicune's Nest) is via 2F or hidden path.
-   - Observation: 1F center is walled off.
-   - Test: Heading to stairs at (10, 2).
-(Attempt 1, Turn 18950)
+- Note: Stairs at (10, 2) are currently inactive (not listed in map warps).